ShreyaJari/Earth_Intelligence_Platform/README.md

    trends, and a historical baseline comparison.

-5. **Land Cover** — Click **Run Land Cover Engine** (run Satellite first to also get the date-specific ML classification alongside the static ESA WorldCover baseline).
+5. **Land Cover** — Click **Run Land Cover Engine** (run Satellite first to also get the date specific ML classification alongside the static ESA WorldCover baseline).

 6. **Risk** — Requires Terrain, Land Cover, Weather, and Satellite to have all run first.
-Click **Run Risk Engine** for a 5-hazard assessment (Flood, Landslide, Wildfire, Urban Heat, Wind), with a learned ML comparison score for Wildfire specifically.
+Click **Run Risk Engine** for a 5 hazard assessment (Flood, Landslide, Wildfire, Urban Heat, Wind), with a learned ML comparison score for Wildfire specifically.